aymara/knowledgesrl/doc/parseresources.rst

 frame.
 The information can take three different forms :

-* a ``LEX`` element, which ``value`` attribute is the only acceptable preposition
+* a ``LEX`` element, which ``value`` attribute is the only acceptable preposition,
-* a ``PREP`` element with a ``value`` attribute, which is the only acceptable preposition
+* a ``PREP`` element with a ``value`` attribute, which is the only acceptable preposition,
 * a ``PREP`` element whitout ``value`` attribute, but which contains selective restrictions data.
-In this case, the ``type`` attribute of the SELRESTRS/SELREST element is the class of acceptable prepositions
+In this case, the ``type`` attribute of the SELRESTRS/SELRESTR element gives us the preposition classe, and ``verbnetprepclasses`` lists the corresponding prepositions.

 Sometimes, keywords (prepositions or what/who/it/...) whom presence cannot be deduced from the primary structure appear in the ``SYNTAX`` element.
 That is